jhsu802701/tutorial-docker-stretch/08-rails_tutorial_sampleapp.md

 # Chapter 8: Rails Tutorial Sample App

 In this chapter, you will download and run Michael Hartl's Rails Tutorial Sample App.
 You will learn to use tmux.
-The rbenv-general Docker image comes with the latest version of Ruby and the versions of the rails, pg, and nokogiri gems specified in the Rails Tutorial Sample App already preinstalled in order to save you time.
+In the interest of saving time, the rails-general Docker image comes preinstalled with the latest version of Ruby and the versions of the rails, pg, and nokogiri gems specified in the Rails Tutorial Sample App.

 ## What's the point?
 * tmux allows you to split your Docker window into multiple windows so that you can perform several tasks simultaneously.